Introduction

 Managing multiple media files:

-Click the icon to select the media you want to manage, then click the icon to open the dropdown menu with the available options (see image):
+Click the icon to select the media you want to manage, then click the icon to open the dropdown menu with the available options.
+The selected action will be applied to all chosen items.

 Folders

 The Folders section expands the artist card, allowing you to upload and link additional data, images, files, and videos.
-This is ideal for attaching interviews, press articles, invoices, letters, or other documents.
+This section is ideal for attaching extended biographies, critical texts, press reviews, representation agreements, administrative documents, curatorial materials, or presentation dossiers.

-Here is an example of folders within a artist card.
+Here is an example of folders within an artist card.

 In the dedicated article Folders and Attachments: structure, usage and management, you can explore in detail what folders and attachments are.
 For convenience, here you will find a summary of the main features and instructions on how to create a folder and your first attachment directly from a artist card.